PpProf. Peptide

 Bottom Line

 Tirzepatide produces greater average weight loss and better blood sugar control in head-to-head data.
 Semaglutide has a longer track record, broader approval history, and more long-term safety data.
-Both are prescription medications — neither is available as a research peptide in the same category as BPC-157 or TB-500.
+Both are prescription medications, but both are also widely available as research-grade peptides through specialty vendors.
+See Verified Discount Codes for current options.

 For educational and research purposes only.
 Not medical advice.